mvolkmann/blog/src/flutter.md

 The `Navigator` class supports programmatic navigation between pages of an app, also referred to as "routes".

+Visited routes are maintained on a stack.
+Navigating to a new route pushes the route onto the stack.
+Returning to the previous route pops the current route from the stack.

 Each page is responsible for configuring its layout which often includes a `Scaffold` and `AppBar`.
-For consistency it is useful to define a class that provides this and define page widgets that extend this class.
+For consistency it is useful to define a class that provides this and define page widgets that use this class.
 For example:

 ```dart